iulmit/sunvalley-srw/README.md

 - The 'System Administration' box will have what I called modules (PowerShell scripts), one per button.
 - The first ever installer program for sunvalley-srw.
 - A more user-friendly behaviour.

+> Check the progress of this update [here](https://github.com/gfelipe099/sunvalley-srw/tree/sunvalley-v2).
 ---------------------------

 # sunvalley-srw